 Rankings on repeat

-Entering the 2017-18 season there are 21 programs that have appeared in at least 100 Top 25 rankings.
+Through the end of the 2017-18 season there are 21 programs that have appeared in at least 100 Top 25 rankings.
 If you've read this far, you won't be surprised at the top three.
-Here's the Top 10 including New York University which has had the most appearances without ever reaching No. 1.
-Such is life in the UAA with Washington U.
+Each of these teams has been ranked No. 1 in the country at least once.

 When Carnegie Mellon made its Top 25 debut in January 2016, the UAA gained the distinction of having every current member ranked at least once.
 It's the only conference to achieve that distinction.
 Every WIAC team but UW-Platteville has been ranked at least once, including UW-Superior before it moved to the UMAC.